-But with the potential for many more of the 200-foot-tall wind towers coming on line (should the test towers show good results) some residents are none too pleased with the whole idea.
+But with the potential for many more of the 200-foot-tall wind towers, some residents are none too pleased with the whole idea.

 Cattani said the group of families that owns the working ranch has put thousands of dollars into restoring wildlife habitat and wetlands.
 She is worried that wind energy is not compatible with these uses.

 â€śWe didnâ€™t find out about this until we got letters in the mail and now the BLM wants the comment period to end by June 20,â€ť said Benton resident Donna Smalley.

 â€śThere are places where wind energy is appropriate, but this is not one of them.â€ť